Selective high schools and opportunity class placement procedures

 Equity means students have fair access and opportunity to attend opportunity classes and selective high schools, regardless of their background.

-The Equity Placement Model makes access fairer by ensuring a number of places are available for under-represented groups, as set out below.
+The Equity Placement Model (refer to Fair access) makes access fairer by ensuring a number of places are available for under-represented groups, as set out below.

 There is no separate application process for equity placement.